sawby08/sawby08.github.io/README.md

 # [sawby.info](https://sawby.info) (sawby08.github.io)

-<p>silly repo for my silly website. mainly for my animation portfolio but it's also just my do-anything-site if i desire to do anything more with it at some point!</p>

-<p>as of right now the site isn't finished. some pages don't have any content in them and i still need to fix some bugs 🥹</p>

-<p>additionally i MUST preface that i am not a web developer. if you see any gross coding methods on my part then just blame w3schools and stack overflow i code video games not websites</p>
+<p>repo for my website. mainly serves as my portfolio, though it may be used for funny one-offs or projects i may do as well.</p>

+<p>i doubt people will visit this repo, but i'd like to say that i'm not a web developer!! i'm well aware that there are better ways to go about this site but i can't bother really LOL</p>